 ULA Ohm 2.0 with trash Compactor Bag and pack cover – Should be plenty big enough to haul the gear I want to bring.
-If I were carrying my winter sleeping bag and more food then I’d need to step it up to my Osprey Aether.
+If I were carrying my winter sleeping bag and more food then I’d need to step it up to a bigger pack.

-Ribz Pack – Instead of using a ditty bag inside my pack for all the small stuff i’m going to use my Ribz Pack.
+Ribz Pack – Instead of using a ditty bag inside my pack for all the small stuff I’m going to use my Ribz Pack.
 It’s worn on the front of the body in conjunction with the backpack.
-It gives easy access to all the essentials like headlamp, spare gloves, snacks etc.
+It gives easy access to all the essentials like a headlamp, spare gloves, snacks, etc.

 Z Packs Roll top Blast food bag to hold my food.

-Merrell Winter boots – Got these a couple of years ago when I first arrived in Finland.
+Merrell Winter Boots – I got these a couple of years ago when I first arrived in Finland.
 They’re very stiff and not super comfy to hike in but they are very warm.
 They will be fine for this trip as the distances covered won’t be huge.